 We’ve put together some profile pieces on women who are achieving great things in the surveying field.
 You can explore their stories using the navigation menu tab, or by clicking through directly on the links below.

-- Meet a graduate surveyor kicking goals in Melbourne
+- Meet a trainee licensed surveyor kicking goals in Melbourne

 - Meet a graduate surveyor making a difference in Sydney